AcronymFoundation/anvil-contracts/README.md

 `CollateralVault.sol` and `PythPriceOracle.sol` as well as their respective maximum usage limits.
 Note: `LetterofCredit` is deployed as a proxy that delegates to a singleton contract.

+### PassThroughLiquidator.sol
+A flexible liquidator that allows calldata a target to be configured off-chain and passed through the LetterOfCredit contract to accomplish liquidation.
+This allows more complex liquidation strategies and the use of many different protocols generically.
+See the contract details for information on how to encode the pass-through data that configures liquidation.

 ### Pricing.sol
 A contract of math-related helpers to support `CollateralVault.sol`, `PythPriceOracle.sol`, and `TimeBasedCollateralPool.sol`in pricing calculations.